When water has nowhere to go, and just sits and stares back at you, they risk causing plenty of hazards and can ruin many things.

-Take note: For the drain pipe in the trench ensure they are covered properly under the soil.
-Ensure soil is also fairly compacted with water.
+Take note: For the drain pipe in the trench, ensure they are covered properly under the soil.
+Make sure that the soil is also fairly compacted with water.

-At some point in the future your floor drains are very likely to get clogged if adequate care and attention is not given to them.
+At some point in the future, your floor drains are very likely to get clogged if adequate care and attention are not given to them.

 - Take out the grate carefully.

-- Clear out any clog in the drain pipe also.
+- Clear out any clog in the drain pipe as well.
 Once that is done, flush out whatever’s left in both the trench drain and the pipe in the trench.

 - Once that’s solved, you can close the open trench drain with the grate.

-If any of that doesn’t get you your desired result, you could try this below:
+If any of that doesn’t solve the problem, you could try this alternative method:

 - Mix table salt with de-icing water until the salt can no longer dissolve.

-- Take your mix solution and spill them into the garage drain.
+- Take your mixed solution and spill them into the garage drain.

 - Wait until the lump of garbage blocking the section has turned completely to mush, and begins to flow.

-- When that’s done, you can expect you drain flow to run normal again.
+- When that’s done, you can expect your drain flow to run normally again.

-Floor drains in garage help to collect spills, standing water and so many other different liquids.
+Floor drains in the garage help to collect spills, standing water, and many other different liquids.

-They prevent wastewater, rain water, runoffs from huddling in your driveway giving neighbors the impression that your garage is ugly.
-This is why it is important to have only installed quickly.
+They prevent wastewater, rainwater, and runoffs from huddling in your driveway, giving neighbors the impression that your garage is ugly.
+This is why it’s important to have one installed quickly.